Undergraduate tuition fees

-If you are a US citizen and would like to apply for a US Federal Loans, please note that Rose Bruford College is a recognized institution and you are eligible to apply for a US Federal Loan to fund your studies with us.
+If you are a US citizen and would like to apply for a US Federal Loans, please note that Rose Bruford College is a recognised institution and you are eligible to apply for a US Federal Loan to fund your studies with us.
 For further information on this, please contact the Financial Aid Officer, Francesca Shine [email protected].

 Paying your fees

 If you’re paying the College directly, you have the option of paying all of your fees at once or in instalments.
 Take a look at this webpage to find out the different ways you can pay your fees.

 Funding and Financial Support

 Eligible UK undergraduate students can receive a maintenance loan for living costs (online studies are not eligible for maintenance loans).